-What is synchronization, you ask?
+What is synchronization or sync licensing, you ask?
 The answer can be complex but is ultimately quite simple.

 “Synchronization” is when music and moving images are used simultaneously in television shows, commercials, movies, advertisements, video games, YouTube videos, or other applications.

 A music “synchronization license,” or “sync,” for short, is a music license granted by the copyright holder of a particular composition, allowing the user to synchronize music with visual media.
 When a composition is licensed for sync, the songwriter and publisher receive a fee for the use of the underlying song.
 Likewise, the owner of the sound recording will also receive a master use license fee.

 With all the other types of royalties available to artists, you may wonder what the benefits of sync licensing are.
 Getting sync licenses can have a significant impact on your career.
 With sync, you can align yourself with a particular product or brand.
 Imagine if every time someone saw a packet of Juicy Fruit gum, your song popped into the consumer’s head.
 If people like what they hear in commercials, they’re likely to look up the artist and possibly become a fan of yours.

 Sync licensing generates royalties.
 The amount of money each sync license pays depends on a set of factors.
 These factors include:

 Visual Media Type: The type of visual media—from a video on Facebook to a blockbuster movie

 Duration: Will it be used one-time or in-perpetuity?

 Budget: Small to large scale production budgets—from zero to millions

 Popularity: The demand for the song and artist